St. Enda's School: Later years and closure

 Pearse's involvement in the Irish Volunteers in 1913, and his active participation in the Irish Republican Brotherhood shortly thereafter, left St. Enda's with a less devoted master than it had previously.
 Pearse's radical politics also made even some moderate supporters question what their children might be exposed to, and some, notably Eoin MacNeill, removed their children from Pearse's influence.
 As it turned out, a large number of St. Enda's pupils did join the Fianna Éireann, and even the IRB, fifteen of whom later took part in the Easter Rising in 1916.

 Following the execution of the Pearse brothers after the rising, their mother reopened St. Enda's back at Cullenwood House, facilitated by the closure of St. Ita's.
 Frank Burke, an ex-pupil who had served in the Rising, was headmaster.
 The school returned to the Hermitage in 1919.
 The international fame the rising had given Pearse and his martyrdom made raising funds easier than before, and the following year Margaret Pearse had raised enough to buy the property Pearse could never afford in his lifetime.
 However, without the leadership of either of the Pearse brothers, St. Enda's could not last, and it eventually closed its doors for good in 1935.

+Pearse Museum

 Today the Hermitage stands as the Pearse Museum, dedicated to the memory of the school's founders.

+The museum contains several reconstructions of original rooms, including the study used by Patrick Pearse, the common sitting room, one of the dormitories, the school art gallery and the school museum.
+There is also a gallery solely devoted to William Pearse and his sculptures.

+In the courtyard behind the school house, it is possible to visit a nature study room with examples of Irish plants and animals.